 *If you’re using an old browser this may not work for you.
 Solution.
 Update your browser.

 Well that’s an interesting start.
 And just a few yards away…

 …and began to notice the nature of the ground hereabouts; little hillocks, dips…

 …in fact if you stripped away all of the foliage, this would be a bit of a moonscape, don’t you think?

 Beneath the greenery, this is a man-made landscape, a landscape fashioned by two and a half years of bombardment, British shells blasting away at the German Third Line and the communication trenches that served it.
 The Palingbeek saw almost continuous action until June 1917 when the Germans were pushed off the high ground, from Hill 60 just a little way north of here, as far south as the village of Messines, so it is hardly surprising that the ground still bears evidence of those catastrophic times.

-Above & following photos: The remains of more bunkers.
+Above & following photos: A little deeper into the woods, the remains of more bunkers.

 And yet another, down in this dip.

 The roof of this bunker has split longitudinally and collapsed the structure; one fears for the occupants at the time, if there were any.
 Maybe they are still there.